chsxf/git-ssh-bash-scripts/README.md

 # About This Repository

-Have you ever tried to use multiple repositories from the same vendor (GitHub, BitBucket, GitLab, ...) but with different SSH keys.
-Well, that's not easy.
+Have you ever tried to use multiple repositories from the same vendor (GitHub, BitBucket, GitLab, ...) but with different SSH keys? _Well, that's not easy._

 Indeed, your SSH agent will probably only support automatically one key per domain.
 However, you can assign specific keys to each repository with adequate git configuration settings.